kevinsutjijadi/SNAPy/README.md

 <img src="Documentation/Resources/SmplBtwnP.png" width=50%/>

 Performance is designed to be RAM efficient, and more faster and reliable than former counterparts, but undeniably there are still a lot of room for development and streamlining process.
+Current build spends 90% to 99% (on larger networks) of runtime within the networkx functions; Such as has_path, shortest_path, and path iterators.
 Upon trial, using all cores of multithreading, process can be 2-10x faster than UNA Toolbox on Rhino and ArcGIS with the cost of multiple cores used.
 However single threading is slower. for example the following simulation of betweenness patronage of 279 origins and destinations permutaion, with search distance of 1200m and 1.2 detour ratio took 3'14" of multithread process on a i7-13700K without overclocking.
-Multiple paths may also cause significant time cost, as the same input with 1.0 detour ratio took only 9" to complete (21x faster)
+Multiple paths may also cause significant time cost, as the same input with 1.0 detour ratio took only 9" to complete (21x faster).

 <img src="Documentation/Resources/SmplBtwnP2.png" width=50%/>